 Minnedosa is home to Manitoba’s longest fish ladder.
 Constructed by conservation officials and groups to aid fish over the dam in their migration routes, the structure is over 600 feet long.

-Our sports and recreation facilities include a beautiful 18-hole golf course, curling rink, skating arena, bowling lanes, baseball diamonds, soccer fields, fitness centre, tennis courts and bike park.
+Our sports and recreation facilities include a beautiful 18-hole golf course, curling rink, skating arena, bowling lanes, baseball diamonds, soccer fields, fitness centre, tennis courts, hiking trails, and bike park and trails.

 Minnedosa Golf Course is a hub of activity in the community.
-Recently expanded to 18 holes, this links-style course is as challenging as it is scenic.
+The 18 hole, links-style course is as challenging as it is scenic.
 Managed by a CPGA Professional, the course has a driving range, putting green and cart rentals.
-Whether you’re looking to “start from scratch” or “become a scratch golfer”, individual and group lessons are available.
+Whether you are looking to “start from scratch” or “become a scratch golfer”, individual and group lessons are available.
 At the 19th hole, the clubhouse has a variety of menu options and catering services available, and seating for groups up to 150 people.

 The recreational amenities in our community are used by both residents and visitors.
 Numerous seasonal activities are planned throughout the year.
 During the summer months, the population of our town doubles in size, as cabin owners return and our 170 site lakeside campground once again fills up.
 Groomed cross country ski trails, our close proximity to Ski Valley (seven kilometers north of town) which offers a lift and nine runs, and “Skate the Lake” provide some excellent winter recreation.